-Code Digital Student Experience Code Teacher Resources U38 Finding Missing Side Lengths in Word Problems ISIP Measuring Perimeter of Polygons
+Code Digital Student Experience Code Teacher Resources U38 Finding Missing Side Lengths in Word Problems ISIP Measurement and Data Analysis - Measuring Perimeter of Polygons

-Reason with shapes and their attributes.
+Reason with shapes and their attributes

-Understand that shapes in different categories (e.g., rhombuses, rectangles, and others) may share attributes (e.g., having four sides), and that the shared attributes can define a larger category (e.g., quadrilaterals).
+Understand that shapes in different categories (for example, rhombuses, rectangles, and others) may share attributes (for example, having four sides), and that the shared attributes can define a larger category (for example, quadrilaterals).
 Recognize rhombuses, rectangles, and squares as examples of quadrilaterals, and draw examples of quadrilaterals that do not belong to any of these subcategories.